 Ways to Volunteer

 Odyssey recruits a team of motivated high school students to assist Odyssey elementary teachers in the classroom.
 Student volunteers discover a deeply profound and inspiring story in each Odyssey Scholar as they work to support each student and mentor for social-emotional learning.
 Many of our volunteers dedicate their time summer after summer, finding the experience to be deeply rewarding and life-changing.

 Volunteering with Odyssey provides current students in grades 8-12 the opportunity to serve low-income Atlanta-based youth and to inspire scholars for lifelong learning.
 Volunteering with Odyssey is a great opportunity to gain experience in areas such as: teaching, student management, classroom organization, and leadership skills.

-The benefits of reading aloud to students of all ages is well documented—from improving reading comprehension, vocabulary, and sentence structure to instilling a love of reading and literature.
+The benefits of reading aloud to students of all ages are well documented—from improving reading comprehension, vocabulary, and sentence structure to instilling a love of reading and literature.
 Improving students’ literacy skills is one of Odyssey’s primary SMART Objectives.
 We invite you to be a part of our efforts by sharing your love of reading with one of the Odyssey Elementary classes.